KrishayR/KrishayR/README.md

       - 🥋 Tae-kwon-do: I've done taekwondo for 4 years, and I have a black belt in it.

       - 👨🏽‍💻 Programming!: I enjoy a challenge, so programming is very fun for me.
-I am interested in learning languages like Java (For backend), Javascript (T0 make interactive sites), and C# (To make games)
+I am interested in learning languages like Java (For backend), Javascript (To make interactive sites), and C# (To make games)

       - I also like to solve puzzles and rubik's cubes, design some games on Unity, and to help people!
 (Have an active account on StackOverflow: https://stackoverflow.com/users/14771613/krmogi)